EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * Default priors should all be autoscaled---this is particularly relevant for stan_glm().
 In particular, for the normal-distribution link, prior_aux should be scaled to the residual sd of the data.
 Currently it's an unscaled normal(0,5) which will be a very strong prior if the scale of the data happens to be large.
   * Should stan_lm() be tied to the R-squared prior?
   * If priors are user-specified, it seems to me that autoscaling should _not_ be the default.
 Once you're specifying a prior from the outside, I'm guessing it will almost always be on the direct scale.

+# Acknowledgements

+We thank the U.S. Office of Naval Research for partial support of this work through grant N00014-15-1-2541, "Informative Priors for Bayesian Inference and Regularization."